Ryan Philpott

-Ryan Philpott (born March 21, 1983) is an American professional stock car racing driver who last competed part-time in the ARCA Menards Series West, driving the No. 52 Chevrolet/Toyota for Philpott Race Cars.
+Ryan Philpott (born March 21, 1983) is an American professional stock car racing driver who currently competes part-time in the ARCA Menards Series West, driving the No. 52 Toyota for Philpott Race Cars.

 Racing career

 In 2007, Philpott would make his debut in the NASCAR West Series at Altamont Motorsports Park, driving the No. 52 Ford for Pacific Motorsports, having previously failed to qualify for the Irwindale Speedway event earlier in the year; he would start twelfth but would finish in 22nd after suffering a fuel line issue halfway through the race.
 It was during this year that he would win the NASCAR Western Late Model championship at Altamont.
 He would then run four more races in the West Series the following year, getting a best finish of thirteenth at Altamont.